szabgab/workshops/setting-up-continuous-integration-for-github-projects.md

 You will be able to decide the programming language you'll want to use, but in order to get better support for your languages, please post it as a comment on this Meetup.

 Bring your own computer.
-For this you will need to know the basics of any of the programming languages supported by Travis-CI.
-(List is here https://docs.travis-ci.com/user/languages/ ) It would be super awesome if you could comment below the language you are going to use.
+For this you will need to know the basics of any of the [programming languages supported](https://docs.travis-ci.com/user/languages/) by Travis-CI.
+It would be super awesome if you could comment below the language you are going to use.